Allen J. Ellender: World War I

 Though he received a draft deferment for World War I, Ellender volunteered for military service.
 Initially rejected on medical grounds after being diagnosed with a kidney stone, Ellender persisted in attempting to serve in uniform.
 After surgery and recovery, Ellender inquired through his Congressman about obtaining a commission in the Army's Judge Advocate General Corps, and was offered a commission as an interpreter and translator in the United States Marine Corps, which he declined over concerns that because he spoke Louisiana French, he might not be proficient enough in the formal French language.

 While taking courses to improve his French, he also applied for a position in the Student Army Training Corps at Tulane University.
 He was accepted into the program in October 1918, and reported to Camp Martin on the Tulane University campus.
 The war ended in November, and the SATC program was disbanded, so Ellender was released from the service in December before completing his training.
 Despite attempts lasting into the late 1920s to secure an honorable discharge as proof of his military service, Ellender was unsuccessful in obtaining one.
 Instead, the commander of Camp Martin replied to an inquiry from Ellender's congressman that "Private Allen J. Ellender" had been released from military service in compliance with an army order prohibiting new enlistments in the SATC after the Armistice of November 11, 1918.
 As his career progressed, his biography often included the incorrect claim that Ellender had served as a sergeant in the United States Army Artillery Corps during the war.

 State politics

 Ellender was a delegate to the Louisiana constitutional convention in 1921.
 The constitution produced by that body was retired in 1974, two years after Ellender's death.
 He served in the Louisiana House of Representatives from 1924 to 1936.
 He was floor leader from 1928 to 1932, when in 1929 he worked successfully against the impeachment forces, led by Ralph Norman Bauer and Cecil Morgan, that attempted to remove Governor Huey Long for a litany of abuses of power.
 Ellender was the House Speaker from 1932 to 1936, when he was elected to the US Senate.

+Ellender wrote positively about Long, once writing that “if dictatorship in Louisiana, such as was charged to Huey Long, will give to the people of our nation what it gave to the people of my native state, then I am for such a dictatorship.”